What is a Radio Operator?

-Example of Radio Operator Job Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
+Career Description Receive and transmit communications using radiotelephone equipment in accordance with government regulations.
 May repair equipment.

-Life As a Radio Operator
+A Day in the Life of a Radio Operator

 - Examine and operate new equipment prior to installation to ensure that it performs properly.

 What Skills Do You Need to Work as a Radio Operator?

 Radio Operators state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.